npchat/go-npchat/README.md

 # go-npchat
 A lightweight npchat server written in Go.

-Containerized using first `golang:alpine`, then `FROM scratch` to reduce image size to around 10MB.

 ### Simplicity
 The goal of this project is to implement the simplest possible solution for federated & secure communication.